ietf-wg-cellar/flac-specification/rfc_backmatter.md

 ## Restriction of LPC shift to non-negative values

-As stated in section [linear predictor subframe](#linear-predictor-subframe) the predictor right shift is a number signed two's complement, which MUST NOT be negative.
+As stated in section [linear predictor subframe](#linear-predictor-subframe), the predictor right shift is a number signed two's complement, which MUST NOT be negative.
 This is because right shifting a number by a negative amount is undefined behavior in the C programming language standard.
 The intended behavior was that a positive number would be a right shift and a negative number a left shift.
 It turned out that a left shift would only very rarely be of any use.
 Instead of implementing code to handle left shifts, the FLAC reference encoder was changed in 2007 to not generate files with negative shifts.

 # Interoperability considerations